 Shodo Workshop for Beginners

-Megumi Barringer 雅号：修佳 (Shuka) is a licensed Japanese calligrapher since 1997 by Nihon Sogo Shogeiin in Japan, has been teaching calligraphy for over 20 years in Kamakura, Japan and in Princeton, New Jersey.
-She teaches at Princeton Community Japanese Language School, Princeton University, and at her own private studio in Princeton.
+Megumi Barringer 雅号：修佳 (Calligraphy name Shuka Barringer) has a calligraphy instructor license from the Nihon Sogo Shogeiin of Public Interest Incorporated Association in Japan since 1997, and she has been teaching calligraphy in Kamakura, Japan and Princeton, New Jersey for over 20 years.
+She is a calligraphy instructor at Princeton Community Japanese Language School, Princeton University, and teaches calligraphy classes to children and adults in Princeton.
+She has been teaching Shodo at Japan Society since 2017.
 Her work (seal carving, kanji, kana) was selected for the Mainichi Calligraphy Exhibition.
 She presents her work every August at a calligraphy exhibition held at the Tokyo Metropolitan Art Museum.

 Tuition: $40 nonmembers /$35 Japan Society Individual and Corporate members

 Registration may be completed online (preferred) or by phone at (212) 715-1269 or (212) 715-1293, or in-person on select days.